The Luxury Report 2019:

 People will now start to only care about those brands that care about them and care about what they also care about.
 This means that it is now time to rethink how we manage brands and what we understand as the strategic foundation that brands should use to build their value.
 With this in mind, we need to rethink the dominance of purpose in business and introduce the missing part of the brand-consumer equation: human meaning.

-"Brand purpose started limiting the real impact of brands as a force for good because they were too preoccupied with how they sounded and not focused enough on what they did.
-People will now start to only care about those brands that care about them and care about what they also care about.
-So we need to switch our focus from purpose to meaning."
+“Brand purpose started limiting the real power of brands as a force for good because they focused on image over impact.
+People will now start to only care about those brands that care about them and what they care about.
+And so we need to switch our focus from purpose to meaning.“ (Tweet this quote)

 Purpose versus Meaning: Which Way Is Forward?